SHARE Sessions

 SHARE Sessions – 16 August 2025, Saturday

-Designed for Dietitians, Nurses, Pharmacists, Physiotherapists, Respiratory Therapists, and Speech Therapists, these dedicated SHARE sessions offer a unique platform to exchange ideas, connect with experts, and explore interdisciplinary collaborations.
+Designed for Nurses, Pharmacists, Physiotherapists, Respiratory Therapists, and Speech Therapists, these dedicated SHARE sessions offer a unique platform to exchange ideas, connect with experts, and explore interdisciplinary collaborations.

 End the day with the ICU Multi-Disciplinary Grand Round Discussion, where all disciplines come together for an in-depth conversation on the latest advancements in critical care.